Borists1/RhythmHeavenFeverHD/README.md

 ## Installation
 ### Windows
 Download the repository's code, then open Dolphin's user folder by either opening ```%AppData%\Dolphin Emulator``` in the file explorer or opening Dolphin and clicking on File > Open User Folder.
-Once you have the folder opened, navigate to Load > Textures, and then extract the downloaded repository's code.
+Once you have the folder opened, navigate to Load > Textures, and then copy the just SOM folder in the textures folder.
+After that, open Dolphin, go to the graphics settings > advanced > Load Custom Textures.
 You're done!
 (You can delete the README.md file and PNG file if you want to.)